keerthigandrothu/keerthi/README.md

-# keerthi
+# Sales Data Analysis Project

+This project analyzes sales data using Python.

+## Features
+- Total sales calculation
+- Product-wise analysis
+- Monthly trends
+- Data visualization using graphs

+## Technologies Used
+- Python
+- Pandas
+- Matplotlib

-# My First Project  This project is created using Google Colab.  ## Features - Simple Python code - Easy to understand  ## How to Run Open the .ipynb file in Google Colab
+## How to Run
+1. Open the .ipynb file in Google Colab
+2. Run all cells

+## Author
+Keerthi